kaisenlinux/manpages-dev/category/Mount/mount.md

               mount --bind olddir newdir
               mount -o remount,bind,ro olddir newdir

        Note that a read-only bind will create a read-only mountpoint (VFS entry), but the original filesystem superblock will still be writable, meaning that the olddir will be writable, but the newdir will be read-only.

        It's  also possible to change nosuid, nodev, noexec, noatime, nodiratime and relatime VFS entry flags via a "remount,bind" operation.
-The other flags (for  example  filesystem-specific flags) are silently ignored.
+The other flags (for example filesystem-spe‐ cific flags) are silently ignored.
 It's impossible to change mount options recursively (for example with -o rbind,ro).

        Since util-linux 2.31, mount ignores the bind flag from /etc/fstab on a remount operation (if "-o remount" is specified on command line).
-This is necessary to fully control mount op‐ tions on remount by command line.
-In previous versions the bind flag has been always applied and it was impossible to re-define mount options without interaction with the  bind  seman‐ tic.
+This is necessary to fully control mount options  on  remount by command line.
+In previous versions the bind flag has been always applied and it was impossible to re-define mount options without interaction with the bind semantic.
 This mount(8) behavior does not affect situations when "remount,bind" is specified in the /etc/fstab file.

    The move operation
        Move a mounted tree to another place (atomically).
 The call is:

               mount --move olddir newdir

        This will cause the contents which previously appeared under olddir to now be accessible under newdir.
 The physical location of the files is not changed.
 Note that olddir has to be a mountpoint.

        Note also that moving a mount residing under a shared mount is invalid and unsupported.
 Use findmnt -o TARGET,PROPAGATION to see the current propagation flags.

    Shared subtree operations
        Since  Linux  2.6.15 it is possible to mark a mount and its submounts as shared, private, slave or unbindable.
 A shared mount provides the ability to create mirrors of that mount such that mounts and unmounts within any of the mirrors propagate to the other mirror.
 A slave mount receives propagation from its master, but not vice versa.
 A  private  mount carries  no  propagation  abilities.
 An unbindable mount is a private mount which cannot be cloned through a bind operation.
-The  detailed  semantics  are  documented  in  Documentation/filesys‐ tems/sharedsubtree.txt file in the kernel source tree; see also mount_namespaces(7).
+The detailed semantics are documented in Documenta‐ tion/filesystems/sharedsubtree.txt file in the kernel source tree; see also mount_namespaces(7).

        Supported operations are: